snugnug/hjem-rum/docs/manual/index.md

 If you are interested in contributing to Hjem Rum, please check out our contributing guidelines on [our docs].
-We are always interested in contributions, particularly as Hjem Rum is inherently a very, very broad task.
+We are always interested in contributions, particularly as Hjem Rum is a project with an inherently enormous scope.
 If you are new, unfamiliar, or otherwise scared of trying to contribute, please know that any contribution helps, big or small, and that reviewers are here to help you contribute and write good code for this project.

 ## Credits